 DINO the DINOBOT - AUSTRALIAN BULLDOG ANT INSPIRES GIANT ROBOT

-ANTICS - ARDUINO - ARMOUR - ARTWORK - BIOLOGY - BLACK BOX - COMPUTERS - ELECTRONICS - ENERGY - FRAME - FORMICARIUM - GIMBALS - HEAD - JAWS - JIMMY WATSON - KITS - LEGS - MECHANICS - MOTORS - MOVIE - PHOTOGRAPHY - RASPBERRY Pi - R/C DRONE - SENTRY - SOFTWARE - SOUND PROOFING - SPEED - SUSPENSION - TAIL - WEAPONS - WARGAMING
+ANTICS - ARDUINO - ARMOUR - ARTWORK - BIOLOGY - BLACK BOX - COMPUTERS - ELECTRONICS - ENERGY - FRAME - FORMICARIUM - GIMBALS - HEAD - JAWS - JIMMY WATSON - KITS - LEGS - MECHANICS - MOTORS - MOVIE - PHOTOGRAPHY - RASPBERRY Pi - R/C DRONE - SENTRY - SOFTWARE - SOUND PROOFING - SPACE ROVERS - SPEED - SUSPENSION - TAIL - WEAPONS - WARGAMING

 DINO - THE DINOBOT - Now that is what we call a pair of jaws.
 The coloration of this animal is superb.
 You can see the ribs in the exoskeleton that reinforce the structure, that give ants one of the highest power to weight ratios in the animal kingdom.
 'Dino' the 'DinoBot' is a fully functional educational robot, not a toy.
 The name comes from the fact that some ants are virtually unchanged since prehistoric times, hence: Dinosaur = Dino, and it is of course a giant robot = Bot.
 Put together this gives us 'DinoBot.'
 In the workshop we calling the prototype, affectionately: 'Dino,' after Fred Flintstones pet dinosaur.